-Continuous insulation blanket with no formaldehyde nor off-gasing during normal use, does not promote the growth of mold or mildew
+Continuous insulation blanket with no formaldehyde nor off-gassing during normal use, does not promote the growth of mold or mildew

 A Breeze to Install

 For high jobsite productivity, Airboards are multi-purpose, large, lightweight & easy to handle and cut with 2" markers

 Excellent durability while using air as insulator - not global-warming gases such as CFC, HCFC, or HFC

 Reduced Waste & Damage

-Double-sided lamination increases board strength & flexibility dramatically and keeps jobsites cleaner
+Double-sided lamination greatly increases board strength & flexibility and keeps jobsites cleaner

 Airboards are 4' x 8' [1.22m x 2.44m] with thicknesses from 1" to 6" [25-152mm] packed in bundles up to 12½" high.
 The EPS insulation core is laminated on both sides with 1 mil [25.4μm] metallic reflective facers made of biaxially oriented polypropylene (BOPP) and other polymers.
 EPS is closed cell foam insulation that uses air as main ingredient.
 Airboard™ Insulation meets the requirements of CAN/ULC-S701 "Standard for Thermal Insulation, Polystyrene, Boards and Pipe Covering" and ASTM C578 "Standard Specification for Rigid, Cellular Polystyrene Thermal Insulation".